taeastmo/16BMB_manual/docs/source/beamline_operation.rst

 Basic pump operation
 Procedure for increasing, maintaining, and decreasing pressure.

-Compression:
+**Compression:**

 1. Make sure Mode is selected as “Compress”.

+.. note:: Stop the Pressure Control before switching Mode.
 (Mode button is hidden while Pressure Control is in “Run” state).
-Stop the Pressure Control before switching Mode.

 2. Refill pumps A and B (click the button Refill for each pump).

-Wait until both pumps finish refilling.
+.. note:: Wait until both pumps finish refilling.

 3. Set Max flow for both pumps to 5ml/min.
-4. Set the Oil pressure setpoint to 20 psi.
+#.
+Set the Oil pressure setpoint to 20 psi.
-5. Set Pressure control to Run.
+#.
+Set Pressure control to Run.
 Pump will go through the initial equalization sequence; this will take around 30 seconds to one minute.

-Pressure may go up to ~80 psi and fluctuate somewhat during this process.
+.. note:: Pressure may go up to ~80 psi and fluctuate somewhat during this process.
 Wait until the Actual oil pressure stabilizes at 20 psi.

 6. Increase the Oil pressure setpoint to your required pressure (maximum allowed is 14,000psi).
 Pump will gradually reach the setpoint pressure and maintain the pressure continuously.
-7. If you don’t want the pump to maintain the pressure continuously after reaching the setpoint, set the Maximum oil flow-rates for pumps A and B to 0.0001 ml/min.
-DO NOT switch Pressure Control to Stop.
+#.
+If you don’t want the pump to maintain the pressure continuously after reaching the setpoint, set the Maximum oil flow-rates for pumps A and B to 0.0001 ml/min.

+.. important:: DO NOT switch Pressure Control to Stop.

 8. To reach the next oil pressure setpoint, re-enable pressure control by setting Max flow rates back to 5 ml/min.

-Decompression:
+**Decompression:**

 1. Set Pressure Control to Stop.
-2. Set Mode to Decompress.
-(Note: due to problem in the current version of the controller software, sometimes communication with the pump during this step, the indicators colors can change to white.
+#.
+Set Mode to Decompress.

+.. note:: Due to problem in the current version of the controller software, sometimes communication with the pump during this step, the indicators colors can change to white.
 If this happens, please wait around 30 seconds, the communication should get re-established on its own.
-Afterwards, you may need to toggle back and forth between Compress and Decompress, make sure Decompress in finally selected).
+Afterwards, you may need to toggle back and forth between Compress and Decompress, make sure Decompress in finally selected.

 3. Set Pressure Control to Run.

-4. Wait around 1 minute before doing anything else.
+.. important:: Wait around 1 minute before doing anything else.
 After around 30 seconds, one of the pumps (A or B) will start emptying out.
 Wait until the level in that pump reaches around 7.5 ml.

-5. Set the setpoint pressure to 20 psi.
+4. Set the setpoint pressure to 20 psi.
-6. After the actual oil pressure is at 20 psi, switch pressure control to Stop.
+#.
+After the actual oil pressure is at 20 psi, switch pressure control to Stop.
-7. Open the valves to vent the remaining oil pressure.
+#.
+Open the valves to vent the remaining oil pressure.

 Heating